OAuth modules

 return make_response(f"Something is wrong with the installation (error: {html.escape(error)})", 400)

-Token Lookup
+Token lookup

 Now that your Flask app can choose the right access token for incoming event requests, let's add the Slack event handler endpoint.
+You can use the same InstallationStore

 in the Slack event handler.